A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Conclusion

 \section{Conclusion}

 We've formulated the problem of uncertainty in a quantum mechanical system as a decision problem between acts that are measurements You can perform on the system.
 We've tried to address this decision problem under uncertainty using a number of postulates that fix the form of the reward function~\(\theutility{A}\) associated with each act (or measurement)~\(\measurement{A}\) as \(\theutility{A}=\bra{\bolleke}\measurement{A}\ket{\bolleke}\).
+We also show in Appendix~\labelcref{app:POVMs} how to extend this result to the more general case of POVMs.

-The upshot of this is that Born's rule turns out to be already incorporated in the reward or the utility aspect of the decision problem and is thereby to some extent freed from its purely probabilistic connotations: we can, in a de Finetti-like approach, separate the utilities and the probabilities, and mathematically express Your preferences as coherent preference orderings on the uncertain rewards, or equivalently, on the measurements.
+The upshot of this is that \emph{Born's rule turns out to be already incorporated in the reward or the utility aspect of the decision problem and is thereby to some extent freed from its purely probabilistic connotations:} we can, in a de Finetti-like approach, separate the utilities and the probabilities, and mathematically express Your preferences as coherent preference orderings on the uncertain rewards, or equivalently, on the measurements.
 Such coherent preference orderings, as we have seen, can be represented using coherent lower previsions on the real Hilbert space of all measurements.
 Coherent lower previsions can also be represented mathematically by closed convex sets of density operators; only in special cases do these sets reduce to single density operators and to the standard probabilistic models used in quantum mechanics.
 In this sense, the decision problem is primary and probabilities are derivative.

 To try and drive home this point, let's backtrack a bit and look at \emph{general} decision problems and the role that coherent previsions play there, as described in \cref{sec:decision:theoretic:background}.
 Generally speaking, any coherent prevision on the real linear space~\(\gambles[\Omega]\) of \emph{all bounded real-valued functions} on a state space~\(\Omega\) can always be seen as an expectation operator~\(E\) with respect to a (finitely additive) probability measure on that space: the restrictions of the coherent prevision to the indicator functions associated with the subsets of the state space; see for instance Refs.~\cite{walley1991,troffaes2013:lp,augustin2013:itip}.
 This is the way that such probability measures can be made to help in characterising preferences, as is made clear in \cref{eq:decision:via:expected:utility}.
 But in this characterisation of preferences, the role of probabilities is --- to repeat what we said above --- merely derivative.